Sai-Santosh-99/ReconfigPHY/README.md

 - To replicate the PHY, dump the .v files in the 'Verilog PHY Files' folder using Vivado IP Packager.

-- To replicate Dynamic Partial Reconfiguration, run the provided TCL files in Vivado.
+- To replicate Dynamic Partial Reconfiguration, run the provided TCL files in Vivado, while following the tutorial given in the 'Tutorial PDF' folder.